 Indian River State College and the school districts in our geographical region have agreed to recommend a limit to six (6) credits to provide students an ease of transition to the dual enrollment program.

-S
+SLS1101 is not a required course for the associate in arts (A.A.) degree.
+However, this course is still recommended by the school district as the first course for any dual enrollment student.
+It will count as an elective course toward the AA and provides a strong foundation for future success in college-level courses.

 Students must demonstrate college readiness to pursue Dual Enrollment.
 Students must meet or exceed the common placement test scores, or the alternative placement measures approved in Florida Rule 6A-10.0315 to demonstrate college readiness.
 For most accurate placement scores for eligibility: https://irsc.edu/programs/dual-enrollment-for-high-school-students.html